Here are some reasons to hate apple even more – their tyrranical control over apps.

 - iControlBits – This is a bitTorrent tool to control one’s Transmission(a BitTorrent client for Mac) remotely.
 This app let people add new files, pause existing downloads, etc..
 Apparently closed simply for having anything at all to do with Torrents. – Jailbreak Alternatives: iControlBits is still available for download.

-- VLC is a free media player supporting many differnt file types that the built in iPhone media player doesn’t including: AVI, MPG, MKV, etc..
+- VLC is a free media player supporting many different file types that the built in iPhone media player doesn’t including: AVI, MPG, MKV, etc..
 This free app was based off the desktop app of the same name.
-The App was in violation of VLC’s open source licensing agreement because of the digital rights management of the App Store, so a developer of the Desktop version asked Apple to remove the app. – Jailbreak Alternatives: Get the App from Cydia.
+The App was in violation of VLC’s open source licensing agreement because of the digital rights management of the App Store, so a developer of the Desktop version asked Apple to remove the app. – Jailbreak Alternatives: jailbreak-vlc-ios-cydia.

 - Phone Story – this is an informational app that was critical of tech companies, and consumer culture.
 Apple pulled it because of it’s depiction of child abuse from tech companies. – Jailbreak Alternatives: None, but it is available on Android.

 - Siri – This was removed from the app store due to it being an exclusive feature of the new iPhone 4S.
 Jailbreak Alternatives : Some hackers have been able to run it on older phones, but so far there aren’t any howtos.